daormar/debasher/doc/design_doc_resident.md

   `Supervisor`'s reader threads are daemon threads (`_READER_THREADS_ARE_DAEMON`); `FBPProcess`'s
   stay non-daemon, exactly as before.
-- `FBPProcess`'s heartbeat thread now actually sends `INTERACT heartbeat` to `SUPERVISOR_PORT` when every thread is alive (it used to only log; left open in point 2).
+- `FBPProcess`'s heartbeat thread now actually sends `INTERACT heartbeat` to `SUPERVISOR_PORT` when every thread is alive (it used to only log; left open in section 2).

 ### Failure detection